 - Freshly ground pepper to taste

-- Chives or fresh parsley diced for garnish
+- Chives or fresh parsley finely diced for garnish

 - Using a large non-stick pan or wok over medium-high heat, heat the sesame oil for a minute.
 Mix together all of the ingredients from the shallots to the cumin.
 Add ONE tablespoon of soy sauce and continue to mix to make the paste.
-Mix for about 2-3 minutes until everything is well combined.
+Mix for about 2 to 3 minutes until everything is well combined.

 - Pour in the coconut milk and add the chicken breast stirring to combine. (*If using cooked rotisserie chicken, you can add the chicken at the end when you add the cauliflower.)
 When the sauce comes to a boil, reduce the heat to medium or medium-low.
-Cover and simmer for about 3-5 more minutes, or until chicken is cooked through and no longer pink.
+Cover and simmer for about 3 to 5 more minutes, or until chicken is cooked through and no longer pink.

 - Add the Gourmet Garden Basil, 1 tablespoon of fish sauce (taste and add one more tablespoon if needed), brown sugar, peas, chickpeas and cauliflower.
-Cook for about 3-4 minutes, or until the vegetables are softened a bit.
+Cook for about 3 to 4 minutes, or until the vegetables are softened a bit.